 TABLES: Place the label on the tabletop.

-TELEPHONES: Carry your phone with you to your new space.
+TELEPHONES: Place all phones in a box labeled Telecom.
+Label your phone with green tape with your name, new room number and extension.
+Telecom will pick up the box and move the phones to the new location.
 Telecom will need to make a site visit to your new location to test all of your telephones and lines.
 Remember to forward your telephones to voice mail before you disconnect the phones.
-It is best to forward your phones to voice mail at the end of the business day, the day before your scheduled move day.
+It is best to forward your phones to voice mail at the end of the business day, before your scheduled move day.

 PRINTERS: Prepare the machine by disconnecting all cables.
 Pads, covers, paper and other supplies should be boxed.
 Place labels on the top of the machines.